-When you’re matched with someone on a dating website, you’re able to read more about your potential mate—like what they enjoy doing on weekends and what hobbies they have.
+When you’re matched with someone on a dating website, you’re able to read more about your potential mate—like what he/she enjoys doing on weekends and what hobbies he/she has.
 These detailed profiles help you decide if this person fits your lifestyle.

 Employees should be able to do the same thing with their benefits—decide which options are the best for them based on real scenarios.
 How do you accomplish that?
 Create profiles that are similar to the ones you might find on eHarmony or Match.com: